7 men sentenced to prison after year-long Concordia Parish child exploitation investigation, authorities confirmed - NewsBreak

 CONCORDIA PARISH ( KTVE/KARD ) — In January 2022, the Concordia Parish Sheriff’s Office began investigating suspects who engaged in the exploitation and solicitation of minors online for sexual purposes.
 As a result of the investigation, the sheriff’s office arrested over 40 suspects who engaged in sexual conversations with minors, solicited for sex, possessed or transmitted pornographic images, and/or traveled to meet with minors.

 During the investigation, two registered sex predators traveled to meet a minor while out on bond for six counts of Molestation of a Juvenile in another parish.
-For several months, the 7th Judicial District Attorney’s Office secured convictions in these cases, resulting in prison time as well as the requirement to register as a convicted sex offender upon release.Two Mississippi inmates accused of setting jail mattress on fire
+For several months, the 7th Judicial District Attorney’s Office secured convictions in these cases, resulting in prison time as well as the requirement to register as a convicted sex offender upon release.TGC Sheriff arrest four for crimes against children

 The following suspects were given prison sentences after the investigations: